The aftermath of "No, 'Open Source' does not mean 'Includes Free Support'"

 Outsource self-exploitation while eating up the infrastructure cost?
 Sounds like a plan.
 NOT!
 Get your ass out of your echo chamber.
 The idea of community support is one of the big criticisms against open source.
 When people have a problem, they want someone to talk to and they want their problem fixed in a timely manner.
 They don’t want to sign up for forum accounts and they don’t want to monitor them for weeks in the hopes that some community member might eventually come up with an answer.

 When it comes to my software, I’m the most competent person to talk to.
 So whether I like to or not, people will (try to) contact me.
-For a developer, that puts a choice on your table:
+For a developer, that puts a choice on the table:

 Yes, I made myself the sole address for support.
 That is the only logical conclusion.
 If I’m running a business, why should I let it be cannibalized by running a public support forum / bug tracker?
 That’s just adding infrastructure cost to choke revenue.